 For this project you will install and then explore three IDEs: Eclipse, NetBeans, IntelliJ IDEA.
 In any case, you will need to have installed the JDK too, which in turn includes a JRE.
 In addition, you will learn and explore using the non-GUI project and dependency management tool, Maven.

 Complete directions for installing all software as used in the classroom can be found in the course resources, in the Java Setup link.
 (Those directions have not been updated for nearly a year, but they might still be useful.)
-What follows are the brief directions for setting up just the two IDEs and Maven.
+What follows are the brief directions for setting up the three IDEs and Maven.